 If you are asking “is a 1000W e-bike legal in Australia,” the short answer is no for public roads and paths.
 Across most states and territories the legal watt limit for a road-legal e-bike is 250 W continuous rated power.
-New South Wales allows up to 500 W continuous rated power, but no state permits 1000 W continuous rated power for public use.
-This guide explains what those limits mean, how to tell continuous from peak power, why “digitally limited” 1000 W listings are not compliant, the risks of riding an illegal bike, and how to check a model before you buy.
+While New South Wales previously allowed up to 500 W, the state is now transitioning back to the national 250 W limit, and strict Federal laws now ban the import of high-powered bikes.
+This guide explains what those limits mean, how to tell continuous from peak power, why “digitally limited” 1000 W listings are not compliant, and how to check a model before you buy.
 For a broader overview, see E-Bike Laws in Australia (2025): Everything You Need to Know.

 Disclaimer: This article is for general information and is not legal advice.
 E-bike regulations vary across states and territories.
 Always check your local laws before riding.